CommunityToolkit/MVVM-Samples/docs/mvvm/RelayCommand.md

 </Page>
 ```

-We can see how the `Button` binds to the `ICommand` we have in the viewmodel, which again wraps the private `IncrementCounter` method.
-The `TextBlock` simply displays the value of the `Counter` property, updating its representation every time the property value changes.
+The `Button` binds to the `ICommand` in the viewmodel, which wraps the private `IncrementCounter` method.
+The `TextBlock` displays the value of the `Counter` property and is updated every time the property value changes.

 ## Sample Code